kimlimjustin/xplorer/docs/community/Contributing.md

 # Contribute
 👍🎉 First off, thanks for taking the time to contribute! 🎉👍

 Xplorer is currently under development.
-We are welcoming contributors to collborate on Xplorer.
+We are welcoming contributors to collaborate on Xplorer.

 ## Get involved
 There are many ways to contribute to Xplorer, and many of them do not involve writing any code.
 Here are few ideas to get started: